lilwesyy/fridgewiseapp/ACCESSIBILITY-IMPLEMENTATION-COMPLETE.md

 **Status:** ✅ COMPLETE AND VERIFIED
 **Next Review:** 3 months

 *🎉 Congratulations!
-FridgeWise is now fully accessible for all users.*
+FridgeWiseAI is now fully accessible for all users.*